 An explosive bomb is marking the edge of the firing grounds.
 It is associated with hazard to life if entering the heathland.

-You can find more info in the Danish Defence’s folder here
+You can find more info and see the map in the Danish Defence’s folder here

 You may enter the safety zone around the heathland of Kallesmærsk (red shaded area in the image above) when it is open to the public.
 The zone is marked by a red marker hoisted to the top of a warning tower and yellow warning signs showing a soldier firing in the kneeling position.